A short exposition of the Madsen-Weiss theorem

-There remains the more delicate matter of comparing $\Cnone$ with $B\Mnzero$.
-At this point we will be restricting to manifolds of dimension $m=2$, so our manifolds are surfaces.
-With the definition of $\Mnzero$ that we have given, the product operation in $\Mnzero$, juxtaposition in the first coordinate of $\R^n$, is disjoint union of closed surfaces, whereas what one needs for the Madsen-Weiss theorem is a sum operation within the realm of connected surfaces.
-With this in mind, we will replace $\Mnzero$ with a different monoid $\Mn$ defined in the following way.
-Consider the cylinder $Z = \R\times C \subset \R\times (0,1)^{n-1}$ where $C$ is a fixed circle in the first two coordinates of $(0,1)^{n-1}$.
-Choose a baseline in $Z$ of the form $\R\times\{p\}$ for $p$ a basepoint in the circle $C$.
-Then let $\Mn$ be the space of pairs $(S,a)$ where $S$ is a compact connected oriented surface properly embedded in$[0,a]\times(0,1)^{n-1} \subset \R^n$ such that:
+Another issue is that the product operation in $\Mnzero$ is disjoint union whereas what one needs in the Madsen-Weiss theorem is a sum operation within the realm of connected surfaces.
+With this in mind we will replace $\Mnzero$ in the case $d=2$ by a monoid of connected surfaces with nonempty boundary, so that gluing two surfaces together by identifying a boundary circle of one with a boundary circle of the other preserves the connectedness property.